 Under some circumstances, an employer may be vicariously liable if its employee harms others.
 A trucking company, for example, may be liable if its driver struck you.
 Under the doctrine of respondeat superior, you can hold an employer accountable for its employee’s negligence if the individual acted within the scope of his or her employment when the incident occurred.

-Comparative Fault and Compensation
+Burn Injury Lawsuit: Comparative Fault and Compensation

 New Mexico will consider the negligence of all the parties involved.
 In other words, a court may find that your own carelessness partially contributed to your injuries.
 You can seek damages from the defendant, but only to the extent of his or her negligence.
-For instance, a court may determine that another driver is 40 percent at fault, and that you are 60 percent at fault for your injuries.
+For instance, a court may determine that another driver is 40 percent at fault and that you are 60 percent at fault for your injuries.
 You would potentially be able to recover up to 40 percent of your damages from the defendant.

 Recoverable damages for burn injuries may include compensation for any medical care you need, including surgeries, physical therapy, and medications.
 You can also pursue compensation for any lost wages or loss of income, property damage, and pain and suffering.

-Serious Injury Attorneys Serving Albuquerque Residents
+Burn Injury Attorneys Serving Albuquerque Residents

 Bert Parnall and the injury lawyers at Parnall Law Firm, LLC can help you seek damages after an accident in or around Albuquerque.
 We have represented victims who have suffered serious harm since 1997.
 We understand the severity of burn injuries and the long-term impact they can have on you and your family.
 We can tenaciously advocate for your right to fair compensation from those responsible for harming you.
 Call us today at 505-268-6500 or complete our online form to schedule a no-obligation consultation.